Skip to main content

 What to do after a natural disaster

-How to manage after a bushfire, storm, flood
+How to manage after a bushfire, storm or flood

 Page reading time: 3 minutes

-Follow these steps to find help and begin to recover from a natural disaster.
+Follow these steps to find help and begin your recovery from a natural disaster.

 Find emergency and crisis support